Anteneh2121/Ecommerce-Web-APP/README.md

 * `online retail of electronics such as mobiles,laptops,tv,computers etc. It enables users to easily buy electronics over digital media.`
 * `User can select products from various categories and different vendors`

+* `When we successfully create a connection with the customers and employees, many of them might stay loyal for life -- and have the chance to increase the overall profitability while delivering maximum customer satisfaction.`

-As building ecommerce website has alot of work so we have divided whole project into 3 flows-
+* `As building ecommerce website has alot of work so we have divided whole project into 3 flows`

 **Home Page**